 Lining up shouldn’t be a stressful, painful, or lengthy process.
-Yet, we know it can be a struggle, so we did some digging to find some great lining-up strategies, tested and approved by teachers.
-Here are some of the best ideas for getting your students to line up quickly and quietly.
-We have a great video on this topic as well.
-Take a look:
+And yet, it can be a struggle.
+We did some digging to find some great lining-up and hallway management strategies, tested and approved by teachers.

-This printable voice levels poster is available for free at WeAreTeachers.
-It would make a good visual reminder to post near your line-up location.
+A Voice Levels poster is a good visual reminder to post near your line-up location.

 This teacher has great line-up chants and posters that she uses to remind her students of good lining-up and hallway behavior.

-Sometimes it just helps to mix things up so your students are always on their toes.
-Create a new order for your students to line up each week.
+Sometimes it helps to mix things up so your students are always on their toes.
+Create a new order for your students to line up each week or month, depending on what your students can handle.
 When you introduce the new order, really emphasize the importance of good line behavior.
-This is a simple strategy, but it can keep your students alert instead of lining up just being a rush to be first.
+This is a simple strategy, but it can keep your students alert instead of just rushing to be first when lining up.

 You can either assign numbers directly to students, or you can also call out students’ names as you go.
 For example, “Brax, please line up on number 10.”

 7. Try a classroom song

 Try to choose a song that is short and sweet.
 The goal is to have all students lined up by the end of the song.
 This will help them stay on task from start to finish.
 The alphabet song works for Mary, as she mentioned in our HELPLINE group.